Millions could lose affordable access to internet service with FCC program set to run out of funds

 The FCC says that it's difficult to predict how many will lose their connectivity without the benefit, "as well as how many of the 1,700 service providers may choose to cut off households that are no longer in the program."
 But it suspects "the likely number will be in the millions, given the growing demand of the program."

 In a letter sent to congressional appropriators and first shared with CBS News, FCC Chairwoman Jessica Rosenworcel urged Congress to provide $6 billion dollars in funding that the Biden administration has requested in order to continue running the Affordable Connectivity Program for the rest of the year.
 The FCC has nearly depleted just over $14 billion in funding for the program, which was appropriated through the Infrastructure Investment and Jobs Act in 2021.
 Rosenworcel says without additional funds, the FCC will need to begin taking steps this week to wind down the program to give providers, stakeholders and households time to prepare.
-Nearly 23 million households could be affected by the end of the program.
+Nearly 23 million households could be affected by the end of the program, with funding expected to run out in May.

 "If Congress does not provide additional funding for the ACP in the near future, millions of households will lose the ACP benefit that they use to afford internet service," Chairwoman Rosenworcel said in the letter.
 "This also means that roughly 1,700 internet service providers will be affected by the termination of the ACP and may cut off service to households no longer supported by the program."